Cancer researcher in lab

 Subtypes

 Sometimes rare cancers are a type of more common cancer (called a subtype).
-For example T-cell lymphoma is a rare subtype of Non-Hodgkin Lymphoma so information on Non-Hodgkin Lymphoma is relevant to you because that is your diagnosis but you may find it difficult to get information on T-cell lymphoma.
+For example T-cell lymphoma is a rare subtype of non-Hodgkin lymphoma.
+It may be easy to find information on non-Hodgkin Lymphoma, but you may find it difficult to get information on T-cell lymphoma.

 If you have a rare subtype, ask your medical team where to find more information or call our Support Line on Freephone 1800 200 700.